Favorite Recipes forum: Miscellaneous

 6 quarts snack stuff, 2 cups veg. oil, 6 Tbs, Worchestershire sauce( I learned the hard way to get the good stuff), 2 Tbs, garlic powder, 2 Tbs.
 Lawry Season Salt.

 Put snack stuff in roaster.
 Mix the remaining ingredients together with whisk.
 Now here it helps to have someone assist.
 I have them stir the mixture while I add the oil & seasonings.
-Bake 2 hours stirring every 15 mins.
+Bake 2 hours at 250 stirring every 15 mins.
 Cool completely, stirring occasionally.
 I use decorated tubs for gift giving but truthfully Gallon size Zip Lock bags work as well.
 I made 8 roaster pans full as we have a large family.
 Fortunately, I have a double oven so I could do 3 at a time.

 |« Back to the top